Hetty Pegler's Tump - the barn dance band

 At all dances we work with established callers from across the area who lead the merry-makers through each dance.

-Sometimes we play just for listening in bars, such as the De La Bere hotel, during Cheltenham Gold Cup week.
+Sometimes we play just for listening in pubs, such as the Gardeners Arms (Alderton), during Cheltenham Gold Cup week.

 Smile, please!